ashikhub13/currency-converter/solution.md

 * mvn clean
 * mvn spring-boot:run

+If PR is such that it is not merged to main branch.
+Please do the following before the mvn commands:

+1. git fetch origin currency_converter_main
+2. git checkout currency_converter_main

 To create an executable JAR - mvn package (available inside target folder)

 Also you can import this as a maven project in eclipse and run.
 (Needs lombok configured for eclipse)